Trulieve Hits Milestone, Opens 50th — And Largest — US Dispensary

 © 2020 Benzinga.com.
 Benzinga does not provide investment advice.
 All rights reserved.

-Posted-In: cannabis industry Kim Rivers marijuana dispensary TrulieveCannabis News Retail Sales
+Posted-In: cannabis industry Kim Rivers marijuana dispensary TrulieveCannabis News Retail Sales Best of Benzinga